-The Advanced 5 level controller provides sophisticated pump control with a complete range of pump "duties" being available and advanced control routines for use with differential and level control, for an extremely wide variety of applications.
+The Advanced 5 level controller provides pump control with a complete range of pump "duties" being available.

-The Advanced 5 can measure from 0.12m to 40m from the face of the transducer to the surface being monitored, dependent on the transducer used.
-The Advanced 5 can show level, space, distance or the average or differential between two points of measurement, on the display.
-The five user definable relays with individual setpoints can be programmed to activate alarms, pump starters, or other control equipment.
-The 4-20 mA output is fully programmable to provide an output relative to level, distance, average or differential.
-The optional mA Input can be used to connect devices such as pressure transducers so that the sophisticated control routines of the Advanced 5 can be used in applications where ultrasonic transducer are unable to operate.
+The Advanced 5 can measure from zero to 15m from the face of the transducer to the surface being monitored, dependent on the transducer used.
+The Advanced 5 can show level, space, or distance on the display.
+The three user definable relays with individual setpoints can be programmed to activate alarms, pump starters, or other control equipment.

+The 4-20 mA output is fully programmable to provide an output relative to level, space, or distance.